ayatokura/ai-openscale/cloud-risk-openpages-mrg.md

 4. From the Machine Learning configuration window, click the Existing tab.
 5. From the Existing Service Instance drop-down box, select the Machine Learning-Pre-Prod instance and click the Select button.

-### Step 3: Add the sample beta notebook to the project
+### Step 3: Add the sample notebook to the project
 {: #mrm-risk-openpages-mrg-dsxsteps3}

-As part of your closed beta information package, you were given access to a Watson Studio notebook.
+As part of this tutorial, you have access to a Watson Studio notebook.
 You’ll use it to set up your connection between {{site.data.keyword.aios_short}} and IBM OpenPages, to create and deploy pre-prod models, and configure the model deployments in {{site.data.keyword.aios_short}}.

 1. From the project page, click the Add to project button.
 2. Click the Notebook tile.
 3. Click the From file tab, click the Choose file button and then, select the **OpenScale and OpenPages model risk management on IBM Cloud**.ipynb** notebook file that you can download from the https://github.com/pmservice/ai-openscale-tutorials GitHub repository.
 4. Add a name and description and click the Create notebook button.

-### Step 4: Run the sample beta notebook
+### Step 4: Run the sample notebook
 {: #mrm-risk-openpages-mrg-dsxsteps4}

 The newly created notebook is opened in Watson Studio in the integrated notebook editor.
 You need to update some of the credentials and then run the notebook to create your pre-prod model.